About the blog name

 I started this blog in 2017 as a way to increase my participation in the online sewing community.
 When I first started sewing, I began a blog, but it was short lived.
 I didn’t feel that my knowledge was extensive enough to say much about the patterns or fabric I was using.
 Also, since my skills were new, the finished garments didn’t fit particularly well.
 I soon realized my comments were generally unhelpful for readers and took down the blog.
 Several years later, my skills are much improved and I feel that my insights might be helpful to other sewists.

-I have been sewing for five years and am completely obsessed.
+I have been sewing for six years and am completely obsessed.
 I started sewing when my then-boyfriend (now my husband) moved out of state for a new job.
 The arrangement was temporary, but I was a mess without him.
 I was a full-time graduate student and, in his absence, I started working 24/7.
 Falling asleep at my computer became a habit and I found that I didn’t have a way to unplug and unwind.
 I decided I needed a hobby.

 I’d always wanted to learn how to sew, so I enlisted the help of a friend and bought my first sewing machine at my local Joann’s store.
 I worked my way through a Craftsy class, Sewing with Knits, and discovered Tilly’s patterns.
 Sewing quickly became my absolute favorite thing to do.
 A strong coffee (or cocktail, depending on the time of day), luscious fabric, and a sewing machine are my perfect recipe for relaxation.

 Although I started sewing as a way to relax, I have found it to be incredibly empowering.
 I can wear what I want, how I want, when I want because I can sew.
-I can afford to make garments I couldn’t afford to purchase as Ready-to-Wear.
+I can make garments I couldn’t afford to purchase as Ready-to-Wear.
 Ultimately, sewing gives me complete control of how I present myself to the world and I think that’s AMAZING.